jipolanco/PencilArrays.jl/README.md

 ## Installation

-PencilArrays will soon be registered as a Julia package.
-Then, it will be installable using the Julia package manager:
+PencilArrays can be installed using the Julia package manager:

     julia> ] add PencilArrays